force-net/blazer/README.md

 * Ability to compress to stdout and read data from stdin (no seeks in stream, if it does not support it)
 * Ability to use non-compressed data in same structure
 * **[Compression with pattern](Doc/PatternedCompression.md)**
+* Archive with one or multiple files (command-line utility has only basic support for multi-file archives).

 ## Implementation